lightspeedwp/lsx-currencies/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-The LSX Currencies extension gives your users the ability to switch between currencies when viewing a product or service.
+This plugin gives your users the ability to switch between currencies when viewing a product or service.

+== Description ==

 Choose the currencies you want to support and your base currency and you are good to go!

 == Works with the LSX Theme ==